open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 and `Hello`.
 Because each request's context has the same `trace_id`, they are considered to be a part of the same Trace.

-Another think you'll note is that each Span of this example Trace looks like a structured log.
+Another thing you'll note is that each Span of this example Trace looks like a structured log.
 That's because it kind of is!
 One way to think of Traces is that they're a collection of structured logs with context, correlation, hierarchy, and more baked in.
 However, these "structured logs" can come from different